 Abstract: Reminiscence, the act of revisiting past memories, is crucial for self-reflection and social interaction, significantly enhancing psychological well-being, life satisfaction, and self-identity among older adults.
 In HCI and CSCW, there is growing interest in leveraging technology to support reminiscence for older adults.
 However, understanding how older adults actively use technologies for realistic and practical reminiscence in their daily lives remains limited.
 This paper addresses this gap by providing an in-depth, empirical understanding of technology-mediated, photo-based reminiscence among older adults.
 Through a two-part study involving 20 older adults, we conducted semi-structured interviews and co-design sessions to explore their use and vision of digital technologies for photo-based reminiscence activities.
 Based on these insights, we propose design implications to make future reminiscence technologies more accessible and empowering for older adults.

 Interpersonal Trust and Trustworthiness in a High-Immersion Virtual Environment: A Trust Game Experiment (with Hao Ling and Xiangyu Xu).
+Under review at the Journal of Economic Behavior & Organization.

 Abstract: Understanding interpersonal trust within high-immersion virtual environments (HIVE) that underpin emerging digital platforms like the metaverse is crucial.
 This study conducts the first replication of the canonical trust game in a HIVE, where two participants in separate real-world spaces play an anonymous one-shot trust game in a virtual lab.
 Our design includes three conditions: a VR baseline group without any avatar interaction, an avatar-presence group where participants were briefly exposed to the counterpart‘s avatar visually, and a physical control group that made decisions in a traditional lab setting.
 We find no significant difference in trust or trustworthiness between the physical and VR baseline groups, while visual avatar presence significantly increases trust.
 Furthermore, male participants show higher trust propensity than females, and participants with more gaming experience exhibit greater trustworthiness.
 These results validate the HIVE as a powerful platform for experimental economics and offer practical insights for designing virtual environments where trust is essential.